 The USDA Natural Resources Conservation Service (NRCS) Kremmling Field Office snow

-Reported readings for the major river basins in Colorado are as follows: Colorado River
+Reported median readings for the major river basins in Colorado are low as well: Colorado

-Dolores, Animas, and San Juan River Basins 56%; and the Laramie and North Platte River
+Miguel, Dolores, Animas, and San Juan River Basins 51%; and Laramie and North Platte River

 Most of the snow courses around Middle Park have been read since the 1940s.
 Snow course